Participate in a study

 Postdoctoral researchers and graduate students receive in-depth training on evidence-based comprehensive diagnostic assessments and intervention approaches in order to conduct research studies through our Center.
 As such, they are especially committed to research that will improve access to critical services in low resource communities.

 We welcome participation from community members in these research study opportunities.
-Oftentimes, participants receive services/assessments free of charge and/or may recieve a small stipend for completing their committment.
+Oftentimes, participants receive services/assessments free of charge and/or may receive a small stipend for completing their commitment.
 Please read the opportunities below to see if any are a fit for you or your family.

 We are providing diagnostic assessments to evaluate for autism in children 17 years of age or younger as part of a funded research project.
 Assessments will be free while funding remains available.